 The development of the Mineral Resources Act (MRA) is a commitment under the Mandate of the Government of the Northwest Territories 2016-2019 and is a concrete step towards achieving the priority of improving coordination and effectiveness in resource management systems while recognizing traditional knowledge, land claims agreements and devolution.

 “Mining and exploration directly or indirectly employs nearly one-in-10 NWT residents and generates nearly a billion in annual economic activity.
 It is our duty as a government to ensure this industry is governed with clear legislation designed to maximize the benefits of responsible resource development to ensure a strong future for this foundational industry.
 We have an opportunity to create a leading-edge Act to assure our competitiveness on the global stage for years to come.”

 –Wally Schumann, Minister of Industry, Tourism and Investment

-Industry, Tourism and Investment
+Department of Industry, Tourism and Investment

 Are you are a farmer, a market gardener, raising livestock or operating a greenhouse on a commercial scale?
 Join us for two upcoming information sessions to learn about funding eligibility.